projectweekend/Pi-Control-Service/README.md

 * The queue name is: `gpio_service`
 * The queue should bind to a direct exchange name matching the `DEVICE_KEY` value
-* The JSON messages sent to the broker should be formatted like:
+* The JSON messages sent to the broker should be formatted like the following examples:

 ##### Turn a pin on